Barbara Harmer: Flying Concorde

 Harmer was chosen to undergo the intensive six-month conversion course for Concorde in 1992.

 On 25 March 1993 Harmer became the first qualified female Concorde pilot and later that year made her first Concorde flight as First Officer to New York City's John F. Kennedy International Airport (JFK).
 Jacqueline Auriol was the first woman to fly Concorde as a test pilot.

 By the time Concorde was withdrawn from service in October 2003, Harmer had served 10 years as a pilot flying regular scheduled services.
 In 2001, an Air France pilot, Béatrice Vialle, had become the second of only two women to fly Concorde on regular routes by making some 35 trips between Paris and New York before the service was withdrawn.
 After Concorde, Harmer converted to the Boeing 777 until taking voluntary redundancy in 2009.

 Later life

 Harmer's interests were not all in the air as she was a qualified commercial yachtmaster, often taking part in international events commanding fellow Concorde crew members and winning several races.
 She also created a Mediterranean-styled garden at her home in Felpham, West Sussex overlooking the English Channel.
-Harmer intended to take part in a transatlantic event in 2013 in her yacht Archambault 35 but succumbed to cancer.
+Harmer intended to take part in a transatlantic event in 2013 in her yacht Archambault 35 but succumbed to ovarian cancer.
 She died at St. Wilfrid's Hospice, Chichester, aged 57.